FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 **6. Financial Services:** Banks leverage Kafka to process transactions in real-time, enabling immediate fraud detection by analyzing patterns in transaction data as they occur.
 This enhances overall security and compliance in financial operations.

 ## Building a real-time temperature monitoring system with Kafka and Node-RED
-In the rest of this guide, we will create a simple real-time temperature monitoring system using Kafka with Node-RED.
-This system will help you understand how to use Kafka in your Node-RED applications.
-We will cover everything from creating topics to sending and receiving data in Kafka.
+In the rest of this guide, we will build a simple real-time temperature monitoring system using Kafka and Node-RED.
+This will help you to understand how to use Kafka in your Node-RED applications.
+We will cover everything from creating topics to sending and receiving data in Kafka. before we start building, let's explore the scenario, understand how data will flow, and delve into how different components will work.

 Imagine a temperature sensor in a city.
 It sends temperature data to Kafka's "Temperature" topic, split into partitions for downtown, suburban, and industrial areas.
 Producers decide where data goes based on zones.
 Brokers store and manage data, handling requests and maintaining order through offsets.
 Replication ensures data safety another server takes over if needed.
 Consumers, representing city departments, subscribe to "Temperature."
 They work in groups, each managing a zone for parallel processing.
 As the sensor keeps sending data, offsets track positions, letting consumers resume from the last reading.
 Replication guarantees data availability for real-time analysis.

 In our context, we will generate simulated data and create both producers and consumers within the same system or device.
 However, in practical scenarios, producers and consumers are often deployed across different devices or systems, facilitating data exchange between them.

 ## Installing and running Kafka locally
 In this section, we will install Kafka locally with the help of Docker to make our installation easier, so before you start make sure you have Docker installed.